godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unsafe_call_argument.rst

 .. code-block:: none

-    The argument %s of the %s "%s()" requires the subtype "%s" but the supertype "%s" was provided.
+    The argument 1 of the function "set_health()" requires the subtype "int" but the supertype "Variant" was provided.

 The default warning level for this warning is **Ignore**.